 Certain folks at Deseret Book requested for years that I prepare a revised and updated version for them.
 I’ve taken a long time to get to it, but I’m assuming that it will still be picked up by Deseret Book when I’m finally finished with it.

-What are some common misperceptions Mormons have about Muslims?
+What are some common misperceptions Latter-day Saints have about Muslims?

 The word Allah, for example, is simply the Arabic equivalent of the English God, not the name of a distinctly Islamic “false god.”
 It isn’t a name for a different deity, like Zeus or Apollo or Vishnu.
 Instead, it’s the term that’s used in Arabic translations of the Bible (and of the uniquely Latter-day Saint scriptures).
 It is, in fact, closely related to the familiar Hebrew word Elohim.
 (Remove the masculine plural ending of that word, -im, and you’re left with Eloh-, which should make the similarity unmistakably obvious.)